creame/joinchat/README.txt

 = What about GDPR? =

+**Joinchat can be used without any cookies**.

-Joinchat don't use cookies and don't collect personal data.
+Depending on your Joinchat settings, two cookies may be needed.
+They are first-party cookies and don't collect personal data.

-Joinchat save two localStorage variables for proper operation:

 * `joinchat_views` is a visits counter to control when to show chat window.
-* `joinchat_hashes` if you set a Call To Action (CTA), when user launch WhatsApp or close Chat Window the CTA hashed is saved to prevent show automatically that CTA again.
+* `joinchat_hashes` saves when a user has interacted with a CTA to prevent automatically show that CTA again.

+You can view in your *Settings > Privacy > Policy Guide* the suggested text by Joinchat.

 == Screenshots ==